ucaiado/cpp-membot/README.md

  Xserver as explained [here](https://medium.com/@mreichelt/how-to-show-x11-windows-within-docker-on-mac-50759f4b65cb).
- You also may need to edit the environment variable [DISPLAY](https://medium.com/better-programming/running-desktop-apps-in-docker-43a70a5265c4) in the docker-compose files in the `dcomposes/` folder, depending on your operating system.
+ You also may need to edit the environment variable [DISPLAY](https://medium.com/better-programming/running-desktop-apps-in-docker-43a70a5265c4) in the docker-compose files in the `dcomposes/` folder, depending on your operating system (and add `network_mode: "host"` if you are using [Linux](https://stackoverflow.com/questions/35960452/docker-compose-running-containers-in-nethost)).
  Currently, it is set up to work on the macOS.
 Finally, run the following commands.
 This will start an initial chatbot to test the environment.

 ```shell
 $ make docker-build